Why do this?

 We have a national Conservation Scheme which aims to identify and preserve at least some of the plants in danger of being lost.
 Volunteer members of the scheme grow the plants in a variety of places across the country and report back on how well the plants have grown for them.
 They also propagate the plants and pass them round so it’s a good way of getting your hands on a rare plant!

 Several plants have become more available, as shown by their entries in the RHS’ ‘Plant Finder’, and so we have removed them from the scheme.
-See more about those still on the list.
+See more about those still on the list, or in the featured articles on our blog.

 How can I get involved?